 - Inflation-Indexed Bonds: Unexpected inflation spells disaster to fixed income investments, especially long-term bonds.
 To mitigate against this risk, a retiree should include bonds whose principal value and coupon increases with upward moves of the consumer price index.

 - Equities (including U.S. and international stocks, and real estate): The key here is to include assets that over time have expected longer term growth rates above the rate at which the retiree is withdrawing from the portfolio.
-At typical recommended withdrawal rates of 4 to 5 percent, it’s just not possible for most fixed income investments to consistently outpace these rates.
-Based on history, stocks – diversified between domestic, international and real estate – provide a much better promise of returns over 10 or more years that are well in excess of the 4-5 percent withdrawal threshold.
-A healthy proportion of equities is absolutely necessary for retirees expecting to live to 100 or more.
+At typical recommended withdrawal rates of 4% to 5%, it’s just not possible for most fixed income investments to consistently outpace these rates.
+Based on history, stocks —diversified between domestic, international and real estate—provide a much better promise of returns over 10 or more years that are well in excess of the 4% to 5% withdrawal threshold.
+A healthy proportion of equities is absolutely necessary for retirees expecting to live to age 100 or more.
 Real estate equity offers the extra bonus of being a good inflation hedge.

 - Human capital: For retirees who, like the Energizer Bunny, keep going and going, there is always their human capital to draw on as a way to supplement their retirement portfolio.
-In other words, by putting their professional experience, skills, and availability back to work for some income, retirees can offset the ravages of inflation, as well as make the portfolio last longer.
-Earning just 10 percent of monthly living costs – practically “pocket change” – can add back some worth-living years to the retiree’s horizon.
+In other words, by putting their professional experience, skills and availability back to work for some income, retirees can offset the ravages of inflation, as well as make the portfolio last longer.
+Earning just 10% of monthly living costs—practically “pocket change”—can add back some worth-living years to the retiree’s horizon.

 - Social Security: Rarely considered an “investment,” Social Security may nevertheless pay some of the best returns available to risk-averse investors, IF they are willing to forego retirement benefits until they turn 70.
-By delaying benefits for four years after normal retirement age, a retiree can increase his benefit by 32 percent over what he would earlier receive.
-The pay-off to delay gets larger the longer the retiree lives, thus hedging his longevity risk.
+For instance, by delaying benefits after a normal retirement age of 66, a retiree can increase his benefit by 32% over what he would earlier receive.
+The payoff to delay gets larger the longer the retiree lives, thus hedging his longevity risk.
 But that’s not all.
 Social Security, like Inflation-Indexed Bonds, pays more as inflation goes up.
 In this regard, Social Security comes out as a real winner for retirees who are dealing with the two-headed monster of longevity and purchasing power loss simultaneously.

-Click here to find a CFP® professional to help you with your retirement planning and to help bring all your finances together.
-And check back to Let's Make a Plan to learn more about CFP® certification and the importance ofworking with a planner who is certified.
+Find a CFP® professional to help you with your retirement planning and to help bring all your finances together.